root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 ### Anchor

-The anchor is a data block that makes the entry point to an RNTuple.
+The anchor is a data block that represents the entry point to an RNTuple.
 The anchor is specific to the RNTuple container in which the RNTuple data are embedded (e.g., a ROOT file or an object store).
 The anchor must provide the information to load the header and the footer **envelopes**.